apache/fluo-website/_fluo-docs-1-2/getting-started/design.md

 order: 1
 ---

-For a general overview of Fluo, take the [Fluo tour](/tour/).
 The diagram below provides an overview of Apache Fluo's design.

 ![fluo-architecture][1]